a15lam/PT-IoT/Socket/README.md

     GET http://<device-ip>/switch/state

 Note: you can find the device IP address from the Arduino serial monitor while connecting to WiFi.
 Or you can always perform a
 SSDP m-search and discover this device in your network.
+If MQTT is configured then it will subscribe to topic "inTopic".

 Manual operation is also supported using a button.